lammai/handyCalculator/README.md

 > This program contains three different types of calculator.
 It supports calculations/conversions for Binary, Hexadecimal, and Bandwidth.

 ## Installation
+Download and extract PRGA#03-mai_lam-project.zip

-> Best way to run this application is to import it into IntelliJ IDEA.
+> You should be able to import the project into your favorite IDE, below is instruction for IntelliJ IDEA.

+To import the project into IntelliJ IDEA:
-- In IntelliJ IDEA -> Open or Import -> PRGA#02-lmai2-project
+- In IntelliJ IDEA -> Open or Import -> PRGA#03-mai_lam-project
-- From there you should be able to run App.java on IntelliJ as well as the Test classes included.
+- From there you should be able to run CalculatorGUI.java on IntelliJ as well as the Test classes included.

-> You can also run this program from the terminal (Not recommended), although your terminal may or may not support colored text output.
-- Recommended terminals to run on: Windows Terminal(Not Command Prompt), Konsole or most Unix terminal.
-- To run:
-    - Navigate to "...\PRGA#02-lmai2-project\src"
-    - Type "javac HandyCalculator.java", then "java HandyCalculator.java"